-Caring Majority Rising is a political movement of seniors, people with disabilities, family caregivers, and domestic and home care workers.
+Caring Majority Rising is a political organization of people with disabilities, older adults, family caregivers, and home care workers.

 Our goals are:

-- To make long-term care services and supports affordable and accessible to everyone who needs them to live independently— regardless of their ability to pay
+- Make long-term care services and supports affordable and accessible to everyone who needs them to live independently— regardless of their ability to pay.

-- To improve the quality of long-term care jobs to provide liveable wages, benefits and safe working conditions
+- Improve the quality of long-term care jobs to provide liveable wages, benefits and safe working conditions.

-- To ensure that voting is accessible, and that everyone regardless of their ability is able to exercise their right to vote
+- Ensure that voting is accessible and that everyone, regardless of their ability, is able to exercise their right to vote.

 “I go from rage to despair, always worrying that I’m going to be forced into an institution so many years after social workers fought for me to live outside in society.”